-Straightforward and effective, whiteboards are incredibly versatile tools.
+Straightforward, whiteboards are incredibly versatile tools.
 And the main attraction of the tool is right in the name.
-A whiteboard surface continuously offers a fresh white slate, ready for new ideas, drawings, lists and schedules.
-But what happens when a whiteboard no longer stays white?
+A whiteboard surface continuously offers a fresh white slate, ready for new ideas, drawings, lists, and schedules.

 Tips and tricks

-1. Follow the maintenance instructions: This first tip may seem obvious, but it’s one people often skip or forget about when using a whiteboard.
-PolyVision is a world leader when it comes to producing white and chalk CeramicSteel boards for a wide variety of environments.
-Scientists at PolyVision say the number one way to keep a board looking new is to take time to read the maintenance instructions before ever writing on the surface.
+This first tip may seem obvious, but people often need to pay attention to it when using a whiteboard.
+PolyVision is a world leader in producing white and chalk CeramicSteel boards for various environments.
+And our scientists at PolyVision say the number one way to keep a board looking new is to read the maintenance instructions before ever writing on the surface.

 While erasing works wonderfully at first, its effectiveness wears off if more cleaning isn’t done.
-“Occasionally we’ll receive a question about boards becoming more difficult to erase over time,” says Becky Lewis, a customer service representative for PolyVision.
+“Occasionally, we’ll receive a question about boards becoming more difficult to erase over time,” says Becky Lewis, a customer service representative for PolyVision.

-3. Remove whiteboard ghosting: Chemicals from whiteboard markers build up and form a residue on the board if only erased.
-This residue causes a gloss difference on the board between unused areas and areas where content was written.
+If only erased, chemical from whiteboard markers builds up and forms a residue on the board.
+This residue causes a gloss difference on the board between unused areas and areas where the content was written.
 The gloss difference causes “ghosting” or outlines of previous work even after erasing.

-Worry may set in if you realize permanent marker was used on a whiteboard, but don’t fear, even permanent marker can be removed.
-Trace the permanent marker content with a dry erase marker, erase it and you’ll find a clean slate due to the non-polar solvent in dry erase markers.
-Any of the cleaners mentioned above also contain organic solvents like 2-butoxyethanol that can help erase permanent pigment.
+Worry may set in if you realize a permanent marker was used on a whiteboard, but don’t fear; even a permanent marker can be removed.
+Trace the permanent marker content with a dry-erase marker, erase it, and you’ll find a clean slate due to the non-polar solvent in dry-erase markers.
+Any cleaners mentioned above also contain organic solvents like 2-butoxyethanol that can help erase permanent pigment.